Narayan Rane: Indian National Congress

 Rane joined the Indian National Congress in 2005, receiving his old post as Revenue Minister under the Second Deshmukh Ministry.
 In a 2005 by-election, he won re-election from his old Malvan seat in the Konkan region on a Congress ticket.
 In the wake of 2008 Mumbai attacks, Vilasrao Deshmukh, then Chief Minister of Maharashtra resigned, and Sonia Gandhi elevated Ashok Chavan as Chief Minister.
-Rane accused Congress leadership of breaching its promises to make him Chief Minister, and was suspended by the party.
-After Rane apologized, the INC revoked this suspension.
+Rane accused the Congress leadership of breaching its promises to make him Chief Minister and was suspended by the party.
+After Rane apologized, the INC revoked his suspension.
 Prithviraj Chavan appointed Rane as Minister of Industry in his first ministry, elevating Balasheb Thorat to Rane's old Revenue portfolio.
 Rane resigned from the Cabinet in July 2014 over differences with the party's leadership on the INC's campaign effort.
 The BJP and SHS went on to claim victory in the 2014 Maharashtra Legislative Assembly election, in which Rane lost his bid for re-election to a Shiv Sena candidate.